Hunter Safety Basics

 - Be sure of your target and beyond

-There is no law in New York State requiring hunters to wear hunter orange, but most do.
-Over 80 percent of big game hunters wear it, as well as two out of three small game hunters.
+While not required by law in New York State, more than 80 percent of big game hunters, as well as two out of three small game hunters, wear hunter orange.

 Wearing Hunter Orange Saves Lives